scylladb/scylladb/docs/cql/dml.rst

 read-repair that will generate yet another cell that would still conflict with the existing cells, with no guarantee for convergence.

-Therefore, Scylla implements an internal, consistent conflict-resolution algorithm that orders cells with conflicting ``TIMESTAMP`` values based on other properties, like:
+Therefore, ScyllaDB implements an internal, consistent conflict-resolution algorithm that orders cells with conflicting ``TIMESTAMP`` values based on other properties, like:

 * whether the cell is a tombstone or a live cell,